 We deeply appreciate the level of engagement that we have with our readers.
 Many of you have contacted me via email outside of this photography blog and we’ve had some interesting discussions as a result.
 Many readers have also contributed to this website by posting comments and questions here.
 Thank you everyone for your continued support and engagement!

 My intent is to keep this photography blog advertising free.
 If you enjoyed this article and/or my website and would like to support my work you can purchase an eBook, or make a modest $10 donation through PayPal, both are most appreciated.
 You can use the Donate button below.
 Larger donations can be made to firstname.lastname@example.org through PayPal.

 Article Copyright 2018 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.
 Posting comments on offending web sites and calling out individuals who steal intellectual property is always appreciated!